 Dixie Estes is the principal of Naquag Elementary School in our neighboring town of Rutland.
 She has worked in the Wachusett Regional School District for over twenty years.
 Before she was a school administrator, she was a 4th grade classroom teacher and a K – 12 curriculum liaison.
 As an educator, she is committed to enhancing environmental education and considers it her responsibility to share, model and teach the importance of land and natural resources conservation.
 Originally from Tennessee, Dixie’s enjoys enjoys kayaking, hiking and traveling whenever possible.

-Paul McManus has managed to turn a life-long love of the outdoors into a career as a wetland scientist.
-In addition to working with White Oak, he is active in the International Society of Wetland Scientists, serving as the New England Chapter President.
-He lives in Holden with his wife Margaret and two middle school children.
-The McManus family spends as much time as possible on the snow, in the woods, and messing around in boats.
+Paul McManus has managed to turn a life-long love of the outdoors into a career as an ecologist and wetland scientist.
+In addition to working with White Oak, he is active in the International Society of Wetland Scientists, and has served as the New England Chapter President.
+He lives in Holden with his wife Margaret.
+The McManus family and dog Minnie spends as much time as possible on the snow, in the woods, and messing around in boats.